utopia-foss/dantro/doc/data_structures/groups/psp.rst

     # What does this look like?
     print(pspace.get_info_str())

-Now, let's set up a :py:mod:`~dantro.groups.pspgrp.ParamSpaceGroup` and populate it (with some random data in this case):
+Now, let's set up a :py:mod:`~dantro.groups.psp.ParamSpaceGroup` and populate it (with some random data in this case):

 .. ipython:: python